OneArm logotype

 Showing veterains badge

-We also had limited tools.
-There was no analytics infrastructure around the existing rewards system.
-We had to gauge success using indirect data and make design decisions with incomplete information.
-Additionally, the timeline was tight, and stakeholder appetite favored a lean MVP approach.
+With limited tools, there was no analytics infrastructure for the existing rewards system.
+I had to gauge success using indirect data and make design decisions with incomplete information.
+Additionally, the timeline was tight, and stakeholder appetite favored a lean MVP.

 Achievement Transformation